Z furring for foam insulation

 z furring for metal lath and stucco

-The procedure is nail, put, nail put.
+The procedure is nail on a furring channel, slide a foam board behind it, nail, slide, nail slide.
 Pink panther indicates that this is made by Dow chemical company, another large corporate polluter, but probably not nearly as bad as Dupont.

 The channels provided a very good, positive screw attachment for our self-furring metal lath.